 Retail is a huge part of the U.S. economy, representing more than $6.2 trillion in 2020.
 While online sales are growing, it is a small slice of the total—increasing to roughly 14% of total retail sales, up from 11% in 2019.

 To help businesses understand automotive aftermarket retail trends by product and retail channel, as well as consumer and shopping behavior, the SEMA report contains additional findings, including:

 - The specialty-automotive aftermarket is ahead of the curve on online sales, with just over half of the $47.89 billion spent on specialty parts in 2020 going through online retail channels.
 SEMA expects that the share of online retail sales will level off, then return to its historical trend of gradual growth over the next couple years.

 - In the longer term, retailers should keep an eye on how the vehicle population evolves.
-Light trucks like pickups, SUVs, and CUVs are expected to represent 80% of new vehicles sold through 2028.
+Light trucks, including pickups, SUVs and CUVs, are expected to represent 80% of new vehicles sold through 2028.

 - Alternative-fuel vehicles (e.g., hybrid and electric) are a small but growing share of new vehicles sold, expected to account for 25% of new vehicle sales by 2028 and 45% by 2035.

 - In recent years, specialty-automotive consumers have most-commonly bought parts in a “mixed-mode” fashion, i.e., buying both in-person and online, with smaller portions favoring exclusively in-person or exclusively online.